 - Pain in one or both testicles–some young men feel pain when standing up which improves when they lay down

 What should my son do if he thinks he has a varicocele?

 If your son has any of these signs or symptoms, or has any questions after performing a testicular self-exam, it’s important for him to see his HCP.
 If he’s reluctant to make an appointment, assure him that even though it might seem a little embarrassing, health care providers are trained professionals who see varicoceles often.

 How does a medical provider diagnose a varicocele?

 To diagnose a varicocele, your son’s HCP will take a look at his groin and perform a physical exam.
-He or she will check the area around his testicles for lumps, swelling, or tenderness.
+The HCP will check the area around his testicles for lumps, swelling, or tenderness.